telerik/ajax-docs/api/server/Telerik.Web.UI/GridPopUpSettings.md

 Gets or sets a value specifying the grid height in pixels (px).

+###  KeepInScreenBounds `Boolean`

+Gets or sets a value indicating whether the popup editor will be displayed in the visible viewport of the browser window.

 ###  Modal `Boolean`

 Gets or sets if the popup will be modal.
 If set to true
             the background will be grayed and only operations in the popup will be possible.

+###  OverflowPosition `GridPopupPostion`

+Gets or sets a value determining the way the popup will be displayed if it can not be accommodated inside the visible viewport.

 ###  ScrollBars `ScrollBars`